ni/nimble/packages/nimble-components/src/menu-button/menu-button.spec.md

 -   The button will support the same appearance modes as the `nimble-button` and `nimble-toggle-button` -- outline, block, and ghost
 -   The button will support the same content as the `nimble-button` and `nimble-toggle-button`.
 For example, it can contain text-only, icon-only, text + icon, etc.
--   When the menu is open, the button will have a distinct visual state to represent this
+-   When the menu is open, that state will be reflected in the styling of the button
--   The user will provide a menu to be disabled when the button is clicked.
-The expected common use-case is for a `nimble-menu` to be provided, but any element with `[role=menu]` will be supported.
+-   The user will provide a menu to be displayed when the button is clicked.
+In most cases, it is expected that a `nimble-menu` will be provided, but any element with `[role=menu]` will be supported.

 ### Risks and Challenges

 -   FAST does not currently have a menu button or a toggle button.
-If they add support for either of these components, we will likely want to adopt their components as a base class of ours.
+If they add support for either of these components, we will likely want update our component to leverage theirs.
 Depending on the differences between our API and FAST's API, adopoting their components will likely cause a breaking change within nimble.

 ### Prior Art/Examples

 The user menu in SLE currently has a menu button that was implemented within the SystemLink code base using a `nimble-toggle-button` and a `nimble-menu`.
-The `nimble-menu-button` will be replace this and simply the code within SystemLink.
+The `nimble-menu-button` will be replace this and simplify the code within SystemLink.

 ![SLE user menu](./spec-images/sleUserMenu.png)